joinpursuit/ios-structs-classes-lab/README.md

 Does this code work?
 Why or why not?

+This code doesn't work because 'self' is immutable.

 Fix the `BankAccount` struct so it does work.

 Given the code below (which should incorporate any fixes you made):